kubernetes/community/wg-data-protection/charter.md

 ## Scope

+The purpose of Data Protection is to ensure that application and its associated data can be restored quickly after any corruption or loss.

 Data protection in Kubernetes context typically involves backup and recovery of two types of entities:
 * Kubernetes API object resources